-We have elected to be taxed as a REIT for federal income tax purposes commencing with our taxable year ended December 31, 2012.
-We believe that our organization and method of operation enable us to meet the requirements for qualification and taxation as a REIT.
+Except as described herein, we elected to be taxed as a REIT for U.S. federal income tax purposes commencing with our taxable year ended December 31, 2012 and we believe that our organization and method of operation enable us to meet the requirements for qualification and taxation as a REIT.
+We are requesting a private letter ruling from the IRS to seek its consent regarding the manner in which we made our initial election.
+We believe we will obtain such consent and we otherwise have conducted, and will continue to conduct, our operations in conformity with the requirements for qualification and taxation as a REIT for federal income tax purposes.
+However, if we do not receive such consent from the IRS and the IRS challenges our 2012 REIT election, we may lose our status as a REIT, which could have adverse consequences to us and our stockholders.
+In such event, we would intend to continue to operate as a publicly-traded C corporation through the 2016 taxable year, after which time we would be eligible to, and expect to, re-elect REIT status.
+See "Risk Factors-Risks Related to Our Status as a REIT."
 To maintain REIT qualification, we must meet a number of organizational and operational requirements, including a requirement that we annually distribute at least 90% of our taxable income to our stockholders.
-As a REIT, we generally will not be subject to federal income tax on our taxable income we currently distribute to our stockholders.
+As a REIT, we will be subject to federal income tax on our taxable income we currently distribute to our stockholders.
 If we fail to qualify as a REIT in any taxable year, we will be subject to federal income tax at regular corporate rates.
 Even if we qualify for taxation as a REIT, we may be subject to some federal, state and local taxes on our income or property.
 In addition, the income of any taxable REIT subsidiary that we own will be subject to taxation at regular corporate rates.
 See "Material U.S. Federal Income Tax Considerations."